skimage.segmentation#

 watershed_linebool, optional

-If watershed_line is True, a one-pixel wide line separates the regions obtained by the watershed algorithm.
+If True, a one-pixel wide line separates the regions obtained by the watershed algorithm.
 The line has the label 0.
 Note that the method used for adding this line expects that marker regions are not adjacent; the watershed line may not catch borders between adjacent marker regions.

 Returns: